maier-ku/DesktopPet/README.md

 The pet is implemented using python and PYQT5.
 Download the zip file, decompression the file in your device and then double click the Pet.exe: a lovely desktop pet will come out :)

-I will keep optimising it and add functions.

 ### Features